I am excited to announce that the D-Star is fully operational.

 The Shreveport club has graciously allowing us to register with their system.
 The registration is a 3-step process.

-1. After you receive your dongle or a radio, plug it in to the USB port of your computer, open a browser to Many, LA Registration Gateway, click on New User / Register.
+1. After you receive your dongle or a radio, plug it in to the USB port of your computer, open a browser to Minden, LA Registration Gateway, click on New User / Register.
 Enter all the information.
+Forward the YouTube video to around 2:20.
+You may ignore the beginning because you already have a link to the registration / gateway website.

 2. I will need to approve your registration, so email me KF5VWN@windstream.net, or text to alert me of your registration.